You can understand yourself deeply

 ✔ You stay in relationships or dynamics that do not fully honor you because something in your body does not yet feel safe doing something different

-✔ You want support that goes beyond insight and helps change become more embodied, sustainable, and real in daily life
+✔ You want support that helps change become more embodied, sustainable, and real in daily life

 ✔ a steadier sense of self-trust, so your decisions feel less driven by fear, confusion, or self-doubt